 On the one hand, if the Supreme Court had held the termination of DACA was lawful, the Administration would have been allowed to shut the program down.

 On the other, since the Court decided the rescission was done unlawfully, the decision allows those already granted DACA status to continue to file renewals, and those who qualify now could file new applications.

 Nearly all news reports, written by journalists who attended the hearing, noted the Justices were leaning toward the third option.

-They overlook an important factor.
+They overlooked an important factor.

 A Two-Prong Approach To Green Card Success For Dreamers

-As I stated immediately the Trump Administration announced its DACA termination plans, in Death Of DACA: Rebirth Of The DREAM Act And Immigration Reform, the battle over a green card pathway for immigrant youth will be carried out at immigration court on a one-by-one basis as lawyers fight for DACA youth and in Congress where favorable legislation will be eventually passed.
+As I stated immediately after the Trump Administration announced its DACA termination plans, in Death Of DACA: Rebirth Of The DREAM Act And Immigration Reform, the battle over a green card pathway for immigrant youth will be carried out at immigration court on a one-by-one basis as lawyers fight for DACA youth and in Congress where favorable legislation will be eventually passed.